 If you are a secondary school teacher or career advisor, our Future Students Team can help you with any questions you may have.
-Contact the team on +64 9 921 9239.
+Contact the team at secondary.schools@aut.ac.nz

 Connect with us

 AUT has a range of social media channels to keep our students and the general public aware of what is going on around the university.